Do you want to grow a beautiful pomegranate tree?

 To grow pomegranate seeds outdoors, you will need dry soil and sunlight.
 Pomegranate seeds need lots of sunlight to thrive.
-With a pot that has a good drainage system, place your seedling in a spot in your garden that gets a lot of sunlight.
+With a pot with a good drainage system, place your seedlings in your garden in a spot with a lot of sunlight.

 Some tools that can help with this

 Be patient when migrating your pomegranate seeds to an outdoor planting site.

 While moving the seedling, ensure you do not break any roots!

 One of the easiest ways to do this is by turning the pot over to move the seedling.